Charles Bowsher: Comptroller General

 Bowsher was nominated to serve as United States Comptroller General by President Ronald Reagan in July 1981, succeeding Elmer B. Staats.
 During his tenure, he was subject of the lawsuit Bowsher v.
 Synar, which led to the U.S. Supreme Court striking down the Gramm-Rudman-Hollings Act of 1986.
-He was known for his visible role during the savings and loan crisis when he addressed the Government Accountability Office.
+He was known for his visible role during the savings and loan crisis when he addressed the General Accounting Office.
 He was especially critical of manoeuvres by the US Congress to reduce oversight of the savings and loans industry, stating that "this is a huge scandal and to a large extent it was allowed to grow because of the way this town does business".

 Bowsher was instrumental in Congress' passage of the Single Audit Act of 1984, which required annual audits for state and local governments.
 He also played a key role in the passing of the Chief Financial Officers' Act of 1990, requiring federal department and agencies to prepare financial statements and undergo annual financial audits.